link2wales.co.uk -

 North Wales: G

-Gabrielle Twenty Five - Betws y Coed band formed Mar01, feat; Daniel Amor (voc,gtr), Noel Jones (gtr) (now Pilots), Mark Halford (bass), John Lawrence (drms) (ex Gorky’s Zygotic Mynci).
+Gabrielle Twenty Five – Betws y Coed band formed Mar01, feat; Daniel Amor (voc,gtr), Noel Jones (gtr) (later Pilots, Cicatas), Mark Halford (bass), John Lawrence (drms) (ex Gorky’s Zygotic Mynci, Infinity Chimps).
 Played some low key gigs in the area then rec EP Town Spectacles at Sylem Studio, from which Every Little Thing I Say Gets You Down has been played on John Peel show & Session in Wales.
-Radio Cymru session followed by Radio Wales session, live radio cymru broadcast, appearances on Popty, Popcorn and Shotgun Slideshow.
-2nd rel Y Dyn Heb Ddyfodol (Jan03). b sides are Be sy”n Digwydd and Cantores Yr Haf available on Lawrence Music.
-UK tour in late Feb03 with the support of Pynci, Lawrence Music And FF Vinyl.
+Radio Cymru session followed by Radio Wales session, live Radio Cymru broadcast, appearances on Popty, Popcorn and Shotgun Slideshow.
+2nd rel Y Dyn Heb Ddyfodol (27.01.03) on Lawrence Music.
+UK tour in late Feb03 funded by Pynci, Lawrence Music And FF Vinyl.
 Aberystwyth gig rec for Radio 1 and Wrexham gig rec for Radio Wales.
 Rec new Radio Cymru session during March.
 Ben Marshall was orig on bass left after 1 gig, replaced by Jason Jones before Mark joined.
 Fizzled out by 2007.

-Gardner, Simon – Man behind Rockcliffe Studios, Llandudno plus countless attempts at making it to the big time.
+Simon Gardner – Man behind Rockcliffe Studios, Llandudno plus countless attempts at making it to the big time.
 Nearly did so as Simon Andrew in the early 80s with a couple of singles, then tried a number of guises over the years Trinity, TKRK, before becoming a keyboard player with ex-Thin Lizzy bassist’s band Dare.
 Was once a pin-up ‘Page 7 Fella’ in The Sun newspaper!
+Later became DJ SG earning a No.1 in the Welsh Charts.
+Was also member of pop band Shine

 Garej – Welsh language music show on S4C

-Gathering, The – (pic) North Wales event held once a year (usually in Jan) since 1992, where Mike Peters (The Alarm) invites fans from all over the world for a special one off performance.
+North Wales event held once a year (usually in Jan) since 1992, where Mike Peters (The Alarm) invites fans from all over the world for a special one off performance.
 Has become a cult event over the years orig held at Rhyl Town Hall, before moving to the Conference Centre, Llandudno and by 2007 was held at the larger capacity Venue Cymru in the same town.
-2010 sees the event moving to Pontins in Prestatyn.
+2010 sees the event moving to Pontins in Prestatyn, but returned to Venue Cymru after a couple of years.
+2016 saw The Gathering New York begin.

 GeckoBlaster – Prestatyn band (formed 2007 in High School), feat; Matt Enticott (gtr), Dave Berry (bass), Rob Gray (gtr), James Donovan (keys), Mark Cutting (voc). more info req’d